-- 1.2.1 Floors are white or close to white tone.
-Floors may be either smooth or textured (like linoleum or carpet), and may have steps of up to 3 mm in height at joints.
-There may be holes in the floor (about 5 mm diameter), for fastening walls. - 1.2.2 Through the arena, there may exist black tiles that represent "no go" spaces.
+1.2.1 Floors may be either smooth or textured (like linoleum or carpet), and may have steps of up to 3 mm height at joints.
+There may be holes in the floor (about 5 mm diameter), for fastening walls.

+1.2.2 Through the arena, there may exist black tiles that represent "no go" spaces.
 Black tiles will be placed randomly at the start of each round.
-Black tiles may not be completely fixed on the floor. - 1.2.3 There may also exist silver tiles that represent checkpoints (see 3.6.2).
-Silver tiles may not be completely fixed on the floor. - 1.2.4 A tile is defined as a 30x30 cm space, which is aligned to the grid made up by the walls with +/-2 cm variation.
+Black tiles may not be completely fixed on the floor.

+1.2.3 There may also exist silver tiles that represent checkpoints (see 3.6.2).
+Silver tiles may not be completely fixed on the floor.

+1.2.4 A tile is defined as a 30x30 cm space, which is aligned to the grid made up by the walls.